By Nicole Wilson•

 We often get asked how someone can switch their home to green energy without changing all the wires and meters.
 The truth is that the energy coming into your home won’t change when you switch supplier.
 It’ll come from the grid, just like your neighbours’.
 The green bit happens at the other end, when suppliers are buying your energy.

 No supplier can guarantee the origin of the electricity that’s powering your particular kettle during Eastenders.
-But what they can do is buy green energy on your behalf through Power Purchase Agreements or REGOs to increase the percentage of green energy available on the grid.
+But what they can do is buy green energy on your behalf through Power Purchase Agreements or on the wholesale market with REGOs.

 The higher the demand for green energy from customers, the more money can be invested into the UK’s renewable energy marketplace as a whole.
 It’s all part of the bigger picture to green up the grid and reach Net Zero emissions by 2050, if not before.